dangtiendungai/Twibby/README.md

 ## Database Setup

-### Step 1: Create the Profiles Table
+### Step 1: Create All Tables

-Run this SQL in your Supabase SQL Editor:
+Run the SQL script in `supabase/schema.sql` in your Supabase SQL Editor.
+This will create:
+- `profiles` table (user profiles)
+- `tweets` table (posts/tweets)
+- `likes` table (tweet likes)
+- `follows` table (user follow relationships)
+- `bookmarks` table (saved tweets)
+- Helper functions for counts and checks

+You can copy the entire contents of `supabase/schema.sql` and run it in the Supabase SQL Editor.

+### Step 2: Create the Profiles Table (if not using schema.sql)

+If you prefer to run the profiles table separately first:

 ```sql
 -- Create profiles table